KRAE

-KRAE (1480 AM) is a Class D golden oldies formatted station owned by Pro-shop Radio Broadcasting, located in Cheyenne, Wyoming.
+KRAE (1480 AM) is a golden oldies formatted radio station owned by Pro-shop Radio Broadcasting, located in Cheyenne, Wyoming, United States.
 The station also produces several local programs per week, and a shared weather forecast is produced for it and sister station KYOY by Proshop.

 History

 KRAE signed on as KSHY in 1961.
 While under construction, the transmitter was located at Hynds Boulevard and Happy Jack Road in Cheyenne.
 It was later moved to 910 Snyder Avenue in 1960.
 KRAE's current transmitter is located on Cheyenne's southwest side near Southwest Drive.
 In 1966, the station was sold to Radio Cheyenne, Inc. In the mid-60s, the studios were located at 2019 East 10th Street.

 From 1961 through 2002, the station's manager was Tom Bauman, who also served on the board for Laramie County Community College.

 The KRAE studios at 2019 East 10th Street were active well into the 2000s, when KRAE was co-owned with KAZY.
 The studio is now located on Dell Range Boulevard in Cheyenne.
 In 1996, KRAE applied for an FM station on 104.9, which would eventually become KRRR, as well as another FM station on 99.9 MHz that ultimately became KKPL, which signed on as KRRR.
 104.9's original calls were KZCY.

 In 2006, the station was carrying a classic country format.

 The station dropped country in favor of sports, becoming Cheyenne's ESPN Radio affiliate.

 At the same time, several other Cheyenne radio stations swapped formats.
 KFBC's sports format was split off into several stations, while the classic country format was moved to KRND 1630 kHz.
 KRAE's format largely drifted into where it is now with classic hits and oldies, while carrying local Cheyenne sports broadcasts.

 In its present form, KRAE is generally traced back to 2008, when Brahmin Broadcasting Corp ceded KRAE due to improperly installed fencing.

 The station received a notice of violation in 2012 for failing to air a weekly EAS test from station KUWR.

 In 2013, the station was owned by KONA Coast Radio, and was sold to its current owners Proshop Radio Broadcasting, LLC.